Society of Authors, Composers and Music Publishers in Israel: Membership

 As of 2016, the organization has 10,125 members, of which 149 are publishers.
 There are no membership dues.
 To qualify for membership, artists must be active in the fields of literature and music, and have their works "used on a public basis".

 ACUM provides its members with "copyright protection and collective arrangements authorising the use of works, collection of royalties for such use, and legal advice".
 Its services include the granting of licenses to internet sites whose servers are based in Israel, allowing them to broadcast, download, and display copyrighted works online.
 In 2004 ACUM won an Israel Supreme Court decision allowing it to license musical works for commercial use online.

 Creative studio

 In 2012, ACUM opened a creative studio in which young musicians can perform royalty-free and also receive part of the profits from ticket sales.
 Located in a hangar in the Tel Aviv Port, the studio provides amplifiers, lighting, musical instruments, and a rehearsal stage.
 The 150-seat facility is also used by the organization for workshops and master classes.

-ACUM prize
+ACUM Award

-The ACUM prize ceremony started in 1958 as a small competition for works that were submitted anonymously.
+The ACUM Award ceremony started in 1958 as a small competition for works that were submitted anonymously.
 The competition has developed over the years, today offering a wide range of prizes for literature and classical music, and for popular music.
 As of 2018, ACUM's lifetime achievement award includes a cash prize of $10,000.